neilkimmett/articles/2013-11-07-nsformatter.md

 ## NSDateFormatter

-## Subclassing
+`NSDateFormatter` is the be all and end all of getting textual representations of both dates and times.

+### Date & Time Styles

 ## Re-Using Formatter Instances

 Perhaps the most critical detail to keep in mind when using formatters is that they are _extremely_ expensive to create.
 Even just an `alloc init` of an `NSNumberFormatter` in a tight loop is enough to bring an app to its knees.

-Therefore, it's strongly recommended that formatters be created once and re-used as much as possible.
+Therefore, it's strongly recommended that formatters be created once, and re-used as much as possible.

 If it's just a single method using a particular formatter, a static instance is a good strategy: